Budapest Travel Guide

 One of the most stunning buildings in Budapest is the Hungarian Parliament Building.
 The best panoramic views of building can be found on the Buda side of the city, but it is also worth exploring up close as well.

 While it is gorgeous to see at all times of the day, it truly shines at night when it is lit up.
 A sightseeing river night cruise is one of the best ways to take it in, so I highly recommend fitting and planning this into your itinerary.
-It is stunning!
+It is gorgeous!

 Travel Tip: We booked this one-hour sightseeing river cruise, which is the perfect length for a quick cruise up and down the Danube River.
 It isn’t a guided tour, but it is a great way to soak up the city at night.
 The boat isn’t spectacular by any means (the included drink is pretty awful), but the photography opportunities are endless and it is very affordable.